serverless/blog/posts/2017-05-24-serverless-v1.14.0.md

   - PhilippMuns
 ---

-We're thrilled to announce the release v1.14 of the Serverless Framework!
+We're thrilled to announce the v1.14 release of the Serverless Framework!

-This release is yet another special one since we're officially announcing support for Google Cloud Functions with the Serverless Framework.
+This release is yet another special one since we're officially announcing our Google Cloud Functions integration with the Serverless Framework.

 But this isn't everything we've been working on.
-Let's take a look at the full featureset v1.14 introduces.
+Let's take a look at the full feature set v1.14 introduces.

 ## Highlights of 1.14.0